 From March 2006 to July 2008, Graham was dean of the Frederick Pardee RAND Graduate School (PRGS) at the RAND Corporation in Santa Monica, California.
 PRGS is the largest doctoral program in policy analysis in the world.
 Graham streamlined the core curriculum, established new analytic concentrations, revised program requirements to enable students to launch their dissertations more promptly, and raised funds from individuals and corporations to support scholarships, dissertation support, and policy papers co- authored by students and RAND researchers.

 Additionally, under Graham's deanship, SPEA's Master's in Public Affairs Program on the Bloomington campus rose to No. 1 out of 272 programs in the 2016 U.S. News and World Report national survey.
-He has raised about $17 million in philanthropic support for the school and, with faculty, staff, students, alumni, and donors, implemented a strategic planning process to guide the School, resulting in the publication of SPEA 2015.
+He has raised more than $37 million in philanthropic support for the school and, with faculty, staff, students, alumni, and donors, implemented a strategic planning process to guide the School, resulting in the publication of SPEA 2015.
 A new process called SPEA 2020 is underway.
 During his tenure, student enrollment in overseas study programs has tripled and the first fully online MPA program offered by a top graduate school in public affairs, SPEA Connect, was launched.

 Throughout his tenure in academia, he has authored or coauthored 10 books and more than 200 articles for academic journals and national publications.
 Graham has also continued to be involved in policy at a global scale.
 In 2013, he returned to Brussels, Belgium, to testify before the European Parliament's Trade Committee about barriers to free trade.
 He has delivered invited testimony to numerous House and Senate Committees, state and federal agencies, and the European Commission and Parliament.
 The late Senator Daniel Patrick Moynihan (D-NY) praised Graham as a pioneer in bringing insights from risk analysis to federal clean-air legislation.